 A high quality and helpful guided meditation doesn’t need to cost you anything.
 We believe everyone should have access to the benefits of meditation without worrying about needing to afford it.

-That’s why we’re launching Declutter The Mind, an app that will offer a library of guided meditations for beginners and experienced practitioners.
+That’s why we launched Declutter The Mind, an app that offers a library of guided meditations for beginners and experienced practitioners.

 A high quality and helpful guided meditation doesn’t need to cost you anything.
-I believe everyone should have access to the benefits of meditation without worrying about needing to afford it.
-There are plenty of apps, the best of which I’ve hand selected below for you to try and compare.
-I’m also going to go through each of the best meditation apps features, so that you can decide which is best for you to try first, based on your individual needs.
+We believe everyone should have access to the scientific benefits of meditation without worrying about needing to afford it.

-We’ve put together a YouTube channel where we host all of my guided meditations for free.
+Declutter the Mind’s guided meditations are free though there are paid meditation courses you can sign up for.
 Providing sessions for everything from anxiety and sleep, to happiness and mindfulness.
-We’ve gone ahead and organized each guided meditation into separate playlists, to make it easy to find the free guided meditation that’s right for your needs or where you need meditation the most in your life.
+We’ve gone ahead and organized each guided meditation into separate categories, to make it easy to find the free guided meditation that’s right for your needs or where you need meditation the most in your life.

 You’ll also be able to choose the preferred duration for your session as well.
-The YouTube Channel offers most of the guided meditation sessions in 10 minutes, 15 minutes, and 20 minutes.
+This meditation app offers most of the guided meditation sessions in 10 minutes, 15 minutes, 20 minutes, and 30 minutes.
 Some special cases (such as beginner introductions) will have shorter times, while others will have longer times.
-There’s also a visible timer, which is useful for restless beginners.
+There’s also an unguided meditation timer, which is useful for restless beginners.

-The library is constantly growing, too.
-Dozens of new free guided meditations are added to the YouTube channel every month.
+The guided meditation library is constantly growing, too.
+Dozens of new free guided meditations are added to this meditation app every month.
+There’s guided practices for everything from studying, to relationships, to morning routines.
 If there’s a specific kind of guided meditation you’re seeking, you can always reach out and make a suggestion.
 Feedback and suggestions are always welcomed!

 Probably one of the more beautiful-looking of the best meditation apps that I’ve used.
 The user interface is gorgeous but also very easy to navigate through and use.
-It’s also one of the first apps I’ve ever used.
+It’s also one of the first meditation apps I’ve ever used.
 I remember when Calm was more known for its relaxing sounds and soothing music.
-Since then, it has grown and offers everything from breathing exercises to adult bedtime stories (no joke!).
+Since then, it has grown and offers everything from breathing exercises to adult bedtime stories.

-More recently, Calm is offering guided meditations, so let’s start with that.
+More recently, Calm is offering guided meditations, and positioned itself as a Headspace alternative, so let’s start with that.

 The guided meditations offered span from Loving-Kindness and body scan meditations, to guided meditations specifically for anxiety relief and gratitude.
 There’s a lot at offer here.
 I don’t feel fully confident to say that the guidance, lessons and instruction here is the best I’ve heard or seen compared to others on this list.
 However, it is pretty adequate considering all else that is offered in this packed app.